-- Review the outcomes of regulatory bodies reports and ensure that necessary measures were taken in this regard. - Ensure that the Company complies with relevant laws, policies, regulations and instructions. - Prepare and review risk management strategies, policies and procedures and provide recommendations to the Board of Directors prior to its final approval and verify the implementation of such strategies and policies in line with the nature and volume of the Company activities. - Ensure availability of adequate resources and risk management systems. - Evaluate systems and mechanisms for identifying, measuring and monitoring various types of risks that the Company may face. - Assist the Board of Directors in identifying and evaluating the Company's appetite for acceptable risk levels and ensure the Company operates within those parameters following approval by the Board of Directors. - Verify independence of the risk management employees from activities that result in subjecting the Company to certain risks. - Ensure that risk management employees obtain a full understanding of the risks surrounding the Company and ensure transparency in the awareness of potential risks. - Raise periodical reports to the Board of Directors concerning the nature of risks facing the Company.
+- Recommend to the Board of Directors the appointment and reappointment of the Company's financial auditors, determine their fees and ensure their independence. - Monitor the work of the Company's financial auditors and confirm that their services to the Company are solely confined to the provision of audit services. - Review of the financial auditors' reports and following up on any observations. - Ensure proper accounting procedures are applied. - Evaluate the efficiency of the Company's internal control systems and the preparation of the Audit Committee Report. - Supervise the Company's internal audit department function, in order to ensure its effectiveness in performing the operations and tasks assigned to it by the Board of Directors. - Recommend to the Board of Directors the appointment and re-appointment of the Company's internal auditors. - Review and approve the internal audit plans proposed by the internal auditor and provide comments thereon. - Review and approve the Internal Audit Report schedule as proposed by the Internal Auditor and provide technical supervision in reviewing results of the Internal Audit Report. - Review the outcomes of regulatory bodies reports and ensure that necessary measures are taken in this regard. - Ensure that the Company complies with relevant laws, policies, regulations and instructions. - Prepare and review risk management strategies, policies and procedures and provide recommendations to the Board of Directors prior to its final approval and verify the implementation of such strategies and policies in line with the nature and volume of the Company activities. - Ensure availability of adequate resources and risk management systems. - Evaluate systems and mechanisms for identifying, measuring and monitoring various types of risks that the Company may face. - Assist the Board of Directors in identifying and evaluating the Company's appetite for acceptable risk levels and ensure the Company operates within those parameters following approval by the Board of Directors. - Verify the independence of the risk management employees from activities that result in subjecting the Company to certain risks. - Ensure that risk management employees obtain a full understanding of the risks surrounding the Company and ensure transparency in the awareness of potential risks. - Raise periodical reports to the Board of Directors concerning the nature of risks facing the Company.